 In a study published last year in the international journal Cerebral Cortex, Professor Byblow's group was the first to identify factors which predict the variation.

 "We were pretty excited to 'crack the code' and discover why some patients respond favourably while others do not.
 That provided us with the missing piece of the puzzle we needed for this new study."

-Explore further: Molecule found that inhibits recovery from stroke
+Explore further: Predicting recovery after stroke